 Taking care of a Labrador puppy can be both exciting and a challenge.
-This breed is naturally very intelligent and friendly, and they have the capability to be the perfect outdoorsy companion because of their love of staying active.
+This breed is naturally brilliant and friendly, and they can be the perfect outdoorsy companion because of their love of staying active.

 Different Types of Food To Feed Your Dog

-There are primarily just four ways to feed your puppy: Kibble, BARF, Wet Food, and Home Cooked food.
-Each one has its own benefits on why they are good to try.
+There are primarily four ways to feed your puppy: Kibble, BARF, Wet Food, and Home Cooked food.
+Each one has its benefits on why they are good to try.

 Labrador Puppy Food Chart

-A three-month-old Labrador puppy should be weighing at around 24-26 lbs.
+A three-month-old Labrador puppy should weigh around 24-26 lbs.
 Their dietary regimen should consist of eating three meals per day with about 80-100 grams per meal.
 The goal per day should be around 250-300 grams per day.

-Six months is when your Labrador should be showing some size and almost transitioning from puppy to growing dog.
-A six-month-old lab should be weighing at around 50 – 60 lbs.
-They should be eating a solid two meals per day that equate to around 175 – 220 grams per meal.
+Six months is when your Labrador should show some size and transition from puppy to growing dog.
+A six-month-old lab should weigh around 50 – 60 lbs.
+They should eat a solid two meals per day, which equals about 175 – 220 grams per meal.

 How To Keep Your Dog At The Right Weight

-Going to the vet to make sure they are basically healthy is the first step to ensuring you are doing your job right.
-As long as you know they are healthy; then you are can start managing their diet where you see fit.
+Going to the vet to ensure they are healthy is the first step to ensuring you are doing your job right.
+As long as you know they are healthy; you can start managing their diet where you see fit.

-Giving them the right amount of meals per day, as shown in the Labrador puppy food chart above is vital.
+Giving them the right amount of meals per day is vital, as shown in the Labrador puppy food chart above.
 Keep them active every day.
-Have them go on walks, go for runs, and even playing games to keep them moving is the key to keeping them at a healthy weight.
+Having them go on walks, go for runs, and even play games to keep them moving is the key to keeping them at a healthy weight.

 Staying hydrated during the summer is another component ensuring they can withstand the heat and maintain their energy.